colleen-love/AkkaPipes/README.md

 In order to use the pipeline, put something into the opening.

     opening.put("Hello, world.");

+And ater a short wait, close the system:

+    try {
+        Thread.sleep(1000);
+    } catch (InterruptedException e) {
+        e.printStackTrace();
+    }
+    PipeSystem.CloseSystem();

-This has the following output:
+When this is run, it has the following output:

     Hello, world.
-    HELLO, WORLD.
     hello, world.
+    class java.lang.Error: You're yelling

 Or sometimes:

     Hello, world.
+    class java.lang.Error: You're yelling
     hello, world.
-    HELLO, WORLD.

-It's concurrent, so the order of operations in branched pipe's can happen in any which way.
+Since this is a concurrent system, the order of operations in parallel pipes can happen in any which way.

-###Want to find out more?
+You can find this example in the test folder.
+Want to find out more?
 There's plenty of information in the wiki.